- Practice Areas

 However, securing this compensation can take time, regardless of whether or not you are waiting for an insurance settlement or waiting for your case to go to trial.
-Here, our Orange County personal injury lawyers want to discuss the various timelines that you need to be aware of concerning pedestrian accident claims.
+Here, we want to discuss the various timelines that you need to be aware of concerning pedestrian accident claims.

 The vast majority of pedestrian accidents that occur in California will be resolved through settlements with insurance carriers.
 However, that does not mean that the case will be without complications.

 Insurance carriers will conduct their own investigations into the pedestrian accident, and they are not going to hand over compensation if they absolutely do not have to.
 Insurance carriers can put up roadblocks when it comes to paying out compensation for these cases.
 For example, the insurance carrier could dispute the cause of the accident and could even try to push the liability onto the pedestrian.
 An insurance carrier may try to dispute how much compensation they actually owe for the claim.

 Insurance carriers will typically offer a fairly low settlement amount to begin with, but this is the starting point of negotiations.
 In some cases, an insurance settlement may occur within a month after the pedestrian accident occurs.
 However, if the insurance carrier disputes the claim, it could take multiple months or up to a year for a settlement to occur.